 Priority Pass enrollment has seen a resurgence of late, mainly as a result of the increase in popularity of premium travel credit cards.
-All of the major card issuers’ “luxury card” products offer a Priority Pass Select membership as a perk of having the card.
+All of the major card issuers’ “luxury card” products offer a Priority Pass Select membership as a perk.

 The main difference between the membership you purchase and a select membership you get from a credit card is that some lounges, mainly United Club locations, are not available to Priority Pass Select members.

 Credit Cards that offer Priority Pass Select membership